 Our Aboriginal relations commitment focuses on six key areas: corporate leadership, community development and capacity building, employment, business development, education and the environment.
 Among our performance highlights.
 For further information on our commitments and their impact, please refer to our Sustainability Report or Pathways magazine.

 - We are recognized with Gold Level accreditation by the Canadian Council of Aboriginal Business (CCAB) in their Progressive Aboriginal Relations (PAR) program.
 We are the only oil sands operator to achieve this level.

 - Total cumulative spending with Aboriginal-owned businesses is over $3 billion.

-- Over 4,500 hectares of land have been reclaimed by Syncrude or are ready for re-vegetation.
+- Over 4,500 hectares of land has been reclaimed by Syncrude or is ready for re-vegetation.
 Aboriginal Elders and community members provide input on our reclamation through regular meetings and annual tours.